 HARD WEARING FINISHES

-The units are all manufactured from zintec mild steel, which is then primed and top coated finishing in an 18E53 Ralco Blue standard.
+The units are all manufactured from zintec mild steel, which is then primed and top coated finishing in a BS18E53 Blue as standard.
 Alternative colour finishes or paint application systems are available.

 - Silencers are offered as an extra item if required for areas where noise must be kept to a minimum.